 - 2 teaspoons vanilla extract

 - Preheat oven to 400°.
 Cream shortening and brown sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 In another bowl, whisk the next six ingredients; beat into creamed mixture alternately with pumpkin.

 - Drop by rounded tablespoonfuls 2 in. apart onto greased baking sheets; flatten slightly with the back of a spoon.
 Bake 10-11 minutes.
 Remove to wire racks to cool.

 - For filling, combine flour and salt in a small saucepan.
 Gradually whisk in milk until smooth; bring to a boil over medium-high heat.
 Reduce heat to medium; cook and stir until thickened, about 2 minutes.
 Refrigerate, covered, until completely cooled.

 - In another bowl, beat shortening, confectioners' sugar and vanilla until smooth.
 Add chilled milk mixture; beat for 7 minutes or until light and fluffy.
-Spread on the bottom of half of the cookies; top with remaining cookies.
+Spread on the bottoms of half of the cookies; top with remaining cookies.
 Store in the refrigerator.
 Yield: about 2 dozen.